OFFERING POST-DOCTORAL TRAINING OPPORTUNITIES

 - Scientific writing and verbal communication

-- Basic, translational and clinical oncology research
+- Basic, translational, clinical, and health services oncology research

-An individualized learning plan will be developed for each trainee to ensure all trainees have a well rounded experience.
+An individualized learning plan will be developed for each trainee to ensure all trainees have a well-rounded experience.
 In addition to the mentored laboratory training, participation in a variety of courses, workshops and seminars, primarily on the UW-Madison campus will be outlined based on individual interests and needs to ensure training objectives are met.

 Trainee stipends are fixed by the National Institutes of Health and vary depending on the number of years of experience following doctoral degree.
 Trainees are also eligible for health insurance, tuition support, and some travel money when appropriate for advancing the training experience.